Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

       sourcecode(raw(code, lang: "markdown")),
       kind: "code",
       supplement: "Listing",
-      caption: [Monitor feature flag struct],
+      caption: [Input configuration],
     )<hyprconf-input-config>],
 )

 The user has to put the path to the input configuration file in the ReSet config, else ReSet wouldn't know where to write the changes to.

 #let code = "
 [Keyboard]